Top

 Start Here

-• Morning Time: A Liturgy of Love by Cindy Rollins : Morning time is one of our very favorite things in homeschooling; it brings all of us together to enjoy beauty, learn, connect, and make memories.
-This book by Cindy Rollins, her website Morning Time for Moms, and her podcast, The New Mason Jar, are an excellent way to get familiar with Charlotte Mason and the simple power of consistent morning time.
-Your Morning Basket is also an extremely helpful website and podcast, full of ideas from Pam Barnhill. (we don’t purchase her guides, but they are an option if you need some extra hand-holding).
-My favorite episode is the one with Angelina Stanford on the beauty of fairy tales, don’t miss it!!
+• Your Morning Basket is a helpful website and podcast, full of ideas from Pam Barnhill. (we don’t purchase her guides, but they are an option if you need some extra hand-holding).
+My favorite YMB episode is the one with Angelina Stanford on the importance of fairy tales, don’t miss it!!

 ***IMPORTANT: Before you go any further, or buy any curriculum, make sure you check the up-to-date legal requirements for homeschooling.
 If you are in the United States you can check these requirements at HSLDA.
 You MUST comply with these, so that your homeschooling is legal.***